Do you get a thrill from eating out? Whether it’s the best restaurants Roanoke has or a simple Chinese takeout?

 I’m pretty sure I know.

 Think about it, restaurants want to stay in business.
-To do that they need to make you keep coming back for more, which means they are absolutely going to load up on the high calorie stuff that tastes so good (have you read The Pleasure Trap by Doug Lisle?
+To do that they need to make you keep coming back for more.
+For some of them it’s coming up with wild and wacky foods (ever heard of a pizza coated in edible gold?) or loading up on the high calorie stuff that tastes so good (have you read The Pleasure Trap by Doug Lisle?
 He explains it all so simply.).
 It all adds up to tons of calories.
 Of course, not all restaurants do it, but the majority do.

 A few days ago, I received this e-mail from a reader: